samjulien/blog/_posts/2019-08-23-golang-and-angular-series-part-2-developing-and-securing-angular-apps.markdown

 Then, the first function of your component, `ngOnInit`, is a built-in standard of Angular and derives from the interface `OnInit`.
 Essentially, the implementation of the `OnInit` interface will wait for the component to be loaded before executing the `ngOnInit` function.
 Then, `ngOnInit` will retrieve data from your backend with the help of the `getAll` method.
 This method, will invoke the `todoService.getTodoList` function.
 As you know, this function is an HTTP call to your backend to get all of your todo items.

 The `HttpClient` in Angular does not return with the response but, rather, with an `Observable`.
 Essentially, this is an object that you can 'subscribe' so, whenever new data is retrieved, you get notified and can act in some way or another.
-In this scenario, you are using the observable more like a callback, but it's strongly recommend reading up on RxJs and Observables.
+In this scenario, you are using the observable more like a callback, but it's strongly recommended reading up on RxJs and Observables.
 They are super useful in modern JavaScript.

 So, the `getAll` function subscribes to data from the `todoService.getTodoList` and, whenever data is received, it assigns all active todos to your `activeTodos` property (by filtering out any complete items) and do the opposite for the `completedTodos` property.

-The rest of your class methods are corresponding to your `TodoService`, which in turn was mapped up against your backend api.
+The rest of your class methods are corresponding to your `TodoService`, which in turn was mapped up against your backend API.
 In other words, you have functions to add, complete, delete, and update your to-do lists.

 Now that your TypeScript logic is done, you can open the `todo.component.html` file and replace its contents with this: